HBO drama "Luck" halted after deaths of horses

 Two horses died during filming of the first season, which began broadcasting in January.
 A third died earlier this week during filming for the second season.

-"Luck", starring Dustin Hoffman, is the story of colourful characters involved in the world of horse-racing and much of the show is filmed on location at the Santa Anita Park in southern California.
+"Luck", starring Dustin Hoffman, is the story of colorful characters involved in the world of horse-racing and much of the show is filmed on location at the Santa Anita Park in southern California.

 (Reporting By Jill Serjeant; Editing by Bob Tourtellotte)